-An opportunity exists for a mixed-use developer to assemble and redevelop approximately 29 acres of land in Suffield Town Center (25.89 acres privately owned former lumberyard and 3.5 acres town-owned).
-The property has frontage on Rte.
-168 (Mountain Rd.).
+Suffield is seeking a mixed-use developer to assemble and redevelop approximately 29 acres of land in Suffield town center (25.89 acres privately owned former lumberyard and 3.5 acres town-owned).
+Property has frontage on Rte.
+168 (Mountain Rd).
 Subject parcel is relatively narrow and deep.
 Ffyler Place meets with Rte.
 168 at a signalized intersection.
-The 70 acre town park is across Stony Brooke from subject property.
+70 acre town park across Stony Brooke from subject property.
 Existing rail line could be converted to a bicycle trail or potentially be used as a secondary means of access to the property.
 The property is zoned Town Center Village District (TCVD) which allows: adult and child daycare, museums, school/education center, apartments or condominiums as an accessory use to a non-residential development, offices including medical, restaurants and outdoor café service, retail, and theaters.
 The Village District has design standards that can be viewed on the town's website at www.suffieldtownhall.com under Zoning Regs (Section IV F).